tigergraph/gsql-graph-algorithms/tests/CONTRIBUTING.md

 ## Adding tests

-Start with the baseline.
-Add a section or module to `create_baseline.py` that creates a baseline for all the necessary graph types.
-The outline of the baseline should be written to the correct baseline path (see above [layout](#directory-layout)).
+Start with creating the baseline.
+Add a section to `create_baseline.py` that creates a baseline for all the necessary graph types for your algorithm.
+The output of the baseline should be written to the correct baseline path (see above [layout](#directory-layout)).

-Add a method to the correct test file (i.e., community algorigthms go in community.py).
+If you're adding a new algorithm, add a test method for it to the algorithm family that it belongs to (i.e., community algorigthms go in community.py).
 The first test method in `test/test_centrality.py` is a good template to follow:

 ```py
     # this function will run once for each of the graph names in the undirected_graphs list